-When a dehydrated human patient needs to be given fluids intravenously, he or she is given:
+When dehydrated human patients need to be given fluids intravenously, they are given:

 - water, which is hypotonic with respect to body fluids